alexandregomes3112/ML_R_Fraud_Detection/README.md

-This is my first project as a Data Scientist where the kaggle challenge was proposed by the trainer:
+This is my first project as a Data Scientist proposed by Data Science Academy from Data Scientist Formation program.

 TalkingData AdTracking Fraud Detection Challenge

 Challenge information, dataset and detailed issue information can be found at: